udacity/cd12354-build-ci-cd-pipelines-monitoring-and-logging-exercises/README.md

 ### Lesson Folder

-This repo contains a folder for each `lesson` and one `project` folder.
+This repo contains a folder for each `lesson`

 Example

 ```
 lesson-1-hello
 lesson-2-world